 (b) Action taken by a peace officer in the performance of his or her duties.
-(Added to NRS by 1989, 574; A 1993, 929; 1995, 1271; 2013, 983)

 NRS 383.180 Prohibited acts; penalties; exceptions.
 [Effective July 1, 2018.]

 1. Except as otherwise provided in NRS 383.170, a person who willfully removes without obtaining any required permit, mutilates, defaces, injures or destroys the cairn or grave of a native Indian is guilty of a gross misdemeanor and shall be: